ydahal1/ydahal1/jokes.md

-I made a playlist for hiking.
-It has music from Peanuts, The Cranberries, and Eminem.
-I call it my Trail Mix.
+Did you hear that the police have a warrant out on a midget psychic ripping people off?
+It reads “Small medium at large.”

 [
-Fri Mar 13 00:37:46 UTC 2026
+Sat Mar 14 00:35:54 UTC 2026
  ]